The Weather (Pond album)

-The Weather is the seventh studio album by Australian psychedelic pop band Pond.
+The Weather is the seventh studio album by Australian psychedelic rock band Pond.
 It was released on 5 May 2017 by Marathon Artists.
 As with previous Pond albums, it is also co-produced by former member and Tame Impala frontman Kevin Parker.
 It was preceded by the singles "Sweep Me Off My Feet", "30000 Megatons", "The Weather", and "Paint Me Silver".

 Background

 Pond frontman Nick Allbrook described The Weather as a "concept album, not completely about Perth, but focusing on all the weird contradictory things that make up a lot of colonial cities around the world.
 Laying out all the dark things underneath the shimmering exterior of cranes, development, money and white privilege.
 It’s not our place, but it is our place.
 British, but Australian, but not REAL Australian.
 On the edge of the world with a hell of a lot of fucked things defining our little city, still we try and live a wholesome respectful life, while being inherently disrespectful.
 At the end of all this confusion in our weird little white antipodean world, there’s the beach, purity and nature that brings us all together".

 The album cover shows a photograph of the Carillon City mall in Hay Street, Perth, taken in the early 1980s.